dominikbraun/cleanup/README.md

 $ cleanup branches --dry-run .
 ````

 There appear some branches that probably shouldn't be deleted?
-Exclude them:
+You can simply exclude them:

 ````shell script
 $ cleanup branches --exclude="feature/3, feature/4" .
 ````

-#### Cleaning multiple repositories at once
+**Cleaning multiple repositories at once**

-Many developers are working on several projects.
+Many developers work on multiple projects at once.
 Let's assume that these projects have a common parent directory.

 <img src="https://sternentstehung.de/example-projects.png">